-As of November 2020, we have been able to send out $4 Million worth of cash cards to 6,382 homes.
+In 2020, we distributed $4.5 Million worth of cash cards to 6,466 homes.
 Below, we break down our allocations per borough and county.

 To see the full scope of our Make the Road NY’s COVID-19 response and its vital impact on the lives of those we serve, download our Meeting the Moment: Make the Road New York in the COVID Era report.